preeti1605/Visualization-Hub/LookerDashboard2/README.md

 ---

 ## 🚀 How to Use
 1. Clone this repository.
+2. LINK for the looker dashboard : https://lookerstudio.google.com/reporting/4ca06d12-d402-4892-b14b-e0bd9a2ef823
-2. Open the **Looker Dashboard** in your workspace.
+3. Open the **Looker Dashboard** in your workspace.
-3. Explore filters by:
+4. Explore filters by:
    - **Date range**
    - **Product**
    - **Category**
    - **State**
-4. Drill down into KPIs, product-level insights, and location-based sales.
+5. Drill down into KPIs, product-level insights, and location-based sales.

 ---